przemokraw/jnp3/README.md

 It's community-based: users submit places where a bike rack would be handy while others vote for it.

-To run the project locally follow these steps:
+To run the project backend locally follow these steps:

 1. Create a virtualenv with Python 3.5 (we suggest using a virtualenvwrapper)
 ```bash